 Some of these tensions have since eased.
 Biden rejoined the Paris Agreement in one of his first official acts as president and has pledged to greatly increase the number of refugees the United States admits.
 But he has so far kept most of Trump’s tariffs in place, though his administration recently reached an agreement with the EU to replace the tariffs on steel and aluminum products with a quota arrangement.
 There is also still friction within the group regarding climate change, with China, India, Russia, and Saudi Arabia reportedly blocking an agreement on phasing out coal use and fossil fuel subsidies at a July 2021 meeting of environment ministers.

 What happens on the sidelines of the summits?

 CFR’s Patrick has emphasized the G20’s flexibility compared with other multilateral institutions, writing that it transcends “stultifying bloc politics” and could help shake up a sometimes rigid geopolitical order.
 This flexibility extends to the summits themselves, where bilateral meetings between heads of state and government often focus on issues outside the formal agenda.

 These tête-à-têtes, whether planned or impromptu, often grab headlines due to their diplomatic gravity.
-In Hamburg, President Trump met Russian President Vladimir Putin for the first time, holding multiple meetings that lasted several hours each and sparked concerns among U.S. allies within the G20.
+In Hamburg, Germany, in 2017, Trump met Russian President Vladimir Putin for the first time, holding multiple meetings that lasted several hours each and sparked concerns among U.S. allies within the G20.